Lubricants are the Lifeblood of an Engine

 ATIEL is a non for profit association (ASBL) representing the combined knowledge and experience of leading European and international engine oil manufacturers and marketers.

-By drawing on the technical know-how of its membership, ATIEL promotes consensus on key technical, product stewardship and sustainability issues, ensuring that engine oils continue to contribute to improved wear protection, deposit control, lower emissions, and fuel economy C02 emissions efficiency.
+ATIEL is also the technical and innovative hub of the manufacturers, the developers, and marketers in the European Lubricants industry.
+By drawing on the technical know-how of its membership, ATIEL promotes consensus on key technical, product stewardship and sustainability issues.
+It ensures that engine oils continue to contribute to improved wear protection, deposit control, lower emissions and fuel economy CO2 emissions reduction.

 Our